-Stack and Queue are the very important data structure in programming.
-Whether you are writing complex program or preparing for placement or getting into the career, you will come across questions related to the basic difference between stack and queue.
+Stack and Queue are the very important data structures in programming.
+Whether you are writing a complex program or preparing for placement or getting into the career, you will come across questions related to the basic difference between stack and queue.

 With stack and queue data structures, it is very easy to solve even complex programming questions.

-Let’s start with definitions of Stack and Queue.
+Let’s start with the definition of Stack and Queue.

 The stack is a data structure where the user can add a data object any time.
-But the user can only remove the data which is added last.
+But, the user can only remove the data which is added at last.

-Again it is data structure where the user can add any data object any time.
+The queue is a data structure where the user can add data object at any time.
 But the user can only remove the data which is added first.

 Where is stack useful?

-I use Stack when I need recently added object to be treated/processed first.
+Use the stack for storing data elements, when you need recently added object to be treated/processed first.

-In the searching algorithm, one of the primary application of the stack is DFS (Depth-first search).
+Example: In the searching algorithm, one of the primary application of the stack is DFS (Depth-First Search).

-The person enters restaurant first gets service first.
+The person enters a restaurant first gets service first.

 Understanding Stack and Queue for Career point of view: